UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 > Assignments with the `=` operator are always performed right to left.
 >
-> The expression on the right hand side is first evaluated (very simple in this case).
+> * The expression on the right hand side is first evaluated (very simple in this case).
 >
-> The result is then copied from right to left, in this case, setting the value of `c`.
+> * The result is then copied from right to left, in this case, setting the value of `c`.

 In this case, we set `c` to a constant numerical value (known as literal constant).
-It does not have to be constant values.
+It does not have to be a constant value however.
 We can also set values that are calculated when the code runs.
 We see this below:

 ```C++
 c = getchar();